Support these African American-owned businesses that offer vegan-friendly places to commune, break bread and celebrate the city's cultural heritage.

 Compton Vegan

-Lemel Durrah, the force behind Compton Vegan, spun his local food delivery phenomenon into food truck gold by hard work and a knack for creating delicious, nutritious comfort food.
-Look for the truck rolling through the city, promoting Meatless Mondays at 4269 Crenshaw from 7pm-11 pm and keep up on Instagram to get a plate full of baked beans, collard greens, mac-n-cheese, and jackfruit-based "ribz."
+Lemel Durrah, the force behind Compton Vegan, spun his local food delivery phenomenon into food truck gold with hard work and a knack for creating delicious, nutritious comfort food.
+Follow Durrah on Instagram to see where he'll be popping up next with plates full of baked beans, collard greens, mac-n-cheese and jackfruit-based "ribz."

 Crystals Soul Cafe